voiceflow/runtime-client-js/docs/advanced-usage.md

 ### Event Types

-Trace Events when the `RuntimeClient` receives a response from our Runtime servers.
+Trace Events occur when the `RuntimeClient` receives a response from our Runtime servers.
 For each trace that `RuntimeClient` receives from our Runtime servers we trigger a corresponding event for that trace.

 The full list of events is listed below.

 - `TraceType.X` - When a specific trace of type `X` is being processed, there is a corresponding event that is fired, e.g., if `SpeakTrace` is received then the `TraceType.SPEAK` event is triggered.
 - `TraceEvent.GENERAL` - Triggered when any trace is being processed.
 - `TraceEvent.BEFORE_PROCESSING` - Triggered before any `TraceType.X` event is fired.
-- `TraceEvent.AFTER_PROCESSING` - Triggered after all traces from the response fire off `TraceType.X` events and are subsequently handled.
+- `TraceEvent.AFTER_PROCESSING` - Triggered after all `TraceType.X` events are fired and handled.

 Moreover, Trace Events are **guaranteed to occur in the order of the trace response**.
 For example, if the `RuntimeClient` received a list containing `BlockTrace`, `SpeakTrace`, `DebugTrace`, `SpeakTrace` in that order, then the following events will occur in this exact order: